terrierteam/ir_measures/docs/measures.rst

 Recall@k (R@k).
 The fraction of relevant documents for a query that have been retrieved by rank k.

+NOTE: Some tasks define Recall@k as whether any relevant documents are found in the top k results.
+This software follows the TREC convention and refers to that measure as Success@k.

 **Parameters:**

 - ``cutoff`` (int) - ranking cutoff threshold